 Not that Americans don't love soccer, of course; Major League Soccer is a popular sporting league and millions are fans.
 But what drives the American audience more is actually the betting action!
 Yes, if Las Vegas and Atlantic City weren't large enough clues, there's something inherent in Americans that make many of them big-time gambling fans, especially in the realm of sports betting.
-Euro 2016 may never reach the popularity of daily fantasy sports or betting on the Super Bowl, but it certainly has its place.
-If you're one of the many Americans who want to bet on Euro 2016 but have questions about its legality and the overall betting process, we hope to clear things up for you here on USA Sportsbook Sites.
+Euro 2020 may never reach the popularity of daily fantasy sports or betting on the Super Bowl, but it certainly has its place.
+If you're one of the many Americans who wants to bet on Euro 2020 but have questions about its legality and the overall betting process, we hope to clear things up for you here on USA Sportsbook Sites.

 Quick Explanation On The Legalities Of Betting On The Euro Cup In The United States

 Let us just start with the big matzah ball hanging here and state that, unequivocally, it is legal for you to bet online as an American.
 The confusion comes by way of it actually being illegal to be the one hosting these bets.
-In other words, if you wanted to created your own sportsbook site, you would be in the business of accepting money for gambling wagers, and this would be against federal law and most state laws.
-However, if you simply want to bet your own money on a sportsbook, this is no different than going to the store to purchase a lottery ticket in the eyes of government.
+In other words, if you wanted to create your own sportsbook site, you would be in the business of accepting money for gambling wagers, and this would be against federal law and most state laws.
+However, if you simply want to bet your own money on a sportsbook, this is no different than going to the store to purchase a lottery ticket in the eyes of the government.
 A potentially long story summed up shortly, you are allowed to bet with online sportsbooks.
 Our legal USA online sports betting guide goes into greater detail if you want to learn more about the regulations.

 The question then becomes, of course, how to find these online sportsbooks.
 You will likely need to find what is called an offshore site.
 An offshore sportsbook is simply a site that's set up outside of the United States and thus is not subject to any sort of rules or regulations.
 Though seeing as there are many offshore sites, not all of them are the best option for your money.
 You wouldn't want to risk things by going with a shoddy site.
 So this is why we're going to help you through the process of selecting the right site.